NCI-HTAN-Jamborees/Deep-Learning-on-Multiplexed-Immunofluorescence/README.md

 # Deep learning for cell neighborhood detection in multiplex tissue images
-**Authors**: Eric Cramer, Emma Dyer, Hugh Galloway, Robert Heussner, Sanghoon Lee, Yi-Chien Wu
-NCI Human Tumor Atlas Network Data Jamboree | Nov.
+### NCI Human Tumor Atlas Network Data Jamboree | Nov.
 6-8, 2024
+**Eric Cramer, Emma Dyer, Hugh Galloway, Robert Heussner, Sanghoon Lee, Yi-Chien Wu**

 ## Introduction
 Traditional multiplex tissue imaging (MTI) analysis pipelines produce cell types and downstream recurrent cell neighborhoods (RCNs) based on time-consuming cell segmentation and typing.
 Cell type assignment can often be thrown off by errors in segmentation which are particularly easy to make in the modality of multiplex imaging, and these issues propagate to neighborhood detection.
 Additionally, neighborhood detection methods rely on featurized images and inherently do not consider cell morphology, staining patterns, and spatial orientation relative to other cells.
 We propose to model the raw imaging data with a masked autoencoder (MAE) and to demonstrate that the model can encode information like cell neighborhoods from imaging data alone.
 We also plan to compare common neighborhood detection methods with our embedding-based approach to understand if adding the pixel information can improve neighborhoods for downstream uses.